lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 Blue memos = true, Red memos = false (unless written by hand).

+Green memos found in Hartley's room are always false.

 > _NOTE:_ This does not imply the _opposite_ of a red memo's statement, just that it is _not true._

 Garages can only be drafted in the west wing.